 Power plants that burn garbage for energy are called waste-to-energy plants.
 These plants generate electricity just as coal-fired plants do, except that combustible garbage-not coal-is the fuel used to fire their boilers.
-Making electricity from garbage costs more than making it from coal and other energy sources.
-The main advantage of burning
+Making electricity from garbage costs more than making

-Biomass at a Glance, 2021
+Biomass at a Glance, 2022